jefferyphein/ternary-birch/README.md

 The rational eigenvectors are stored internally so that additional calls to ``rational_eigenvectors`` do nothing.
 You can force recomputation of the rational eigenvectors with the ``force=True`` parameter.

-As with computing Hecke matrices, you can pass the ``precise`` keywoard to compute eigenvectors for reasonably small levels. **Note:** This only affects computing Hecke matrices and not the underlying linear algebra.
+As with computing Hecke matrices, you can pass the ``precise`` keyword to compute eigenvectors for reasonably small levels. **Note:** This only affects computing Hecke matrices and not the underlying linear algebra.

     sage: evecs = g.rational_eigenvectors(precise=False)